About me

 I am a Registered Member of the British Association for Counselling and Psychotherapy (Registration number: 110860) and abide by their Ethical Framework and Supplementary Guidance for Working Online.
 Details are available on the BACP website: https://www.bacp.co.uk/events-and-resources/ethics-and-standards/ethical-framework-for-the-counselling-professions.
 If you have any complaint or issue during our sessions, please do raise it with me and we can try and resolve it.
 If we cannot resolve it, then you may contact BACP, who will address your concern through their complaints procedure.

-I have professional liability insurance to cover my work with Howden.
+I have professional liability insurance to cover my work with Towergate.
 I am registered with the ICO, Information Commissioner’s Office: https://www.ico.org.uk.
 I receive regular clinical supervision in which my work with clients is overseen in line with the BACP code of ethics.

 Continuing Professional Development (CPD)